 The consultation timeline is available on the WADA website, and further information on how to submit feedback - whether to the CCES or directly to WADA (through WADAConnect) - is available on the CCES website.
-Click here to read the advisory note.
+Read the advisory note.

 World Anti-Doping Code (the Code)